What is the Urban Heat Island Effect, and How Can Irrigating Help?

 Mitigating extra heat in cities

-Across Toronto individuals and companies like the team at Lawrence Park Complete Garden Care are finding ways to battle the very serious issues related to the urban heat island effect.
+Across Toronto, individuals and companies like the team at Lawrence Park Complete Garden Care are finding ways to battle the very serious issues related to the urban heat island effect.

-As part of the team that achieved Toronto’s first Platinum LEED Canada Certification, our strategies to combat this urban heat effect were extremely important to the certification process.
+As part of the team that achieved Toronto’s first Platinum LEED Canada Certification, our strategies to combat this effect were extremely important to the certification process.
 The extremely rigorous criteria for this LEED certification include water usage efficiency and the use of eco-friendly materials and resources.

 Find a Landscaper That Can Help